Britain's Next Top Model series 6: Episode 14: Live Finale

-The show came to a massive end, as the top three took to the final show.
+The show came to a massive end, as the top 3 contestants took to the final show.
 There were live performances from McFly, The Saturdays and Tinchy Stryder.
-After the first round of votes were counted, it was decided that Joy would finish in third.
+After the first round of votes were counted, it was decided that Joy was eliminated.

-With Joy now eliminated, the final two, Tiffany and Alisha, took to a final, live runway, with alumni of previous cycles Britain's Next Top Model, including Cycle 1, 3, 4 and 5 winners, Lucy Ratcliffe, Lauren McAvoy, Alex Evans and Mecia Simson, as well as Cycle 5 runners-up, Sophie Sumner and Jade McSorley.
+With Joy now eliminated, the finalists, took to a final, live runway, with alumni of previous cycles Britain's Next Top Model, including Cycle 1, 3, 4 and 5 winners, Lucy Ratcliffe, Lauren McAvoy, Alex Evans and Mecia Simson, as well as Cycle 5 runners-up, Sophie Sumner and Jade McSorley.
 After this, the final votes were counted, and Tiffany was revealed to be the winner of the competition.